uday510/hotel-booking-backend/README.md

 ## Overview

-The Hotel Booking Backend powers a dynamic application, hosted on an AWS Mumbai EC2 instance.
-It seamlessly integrates with a real-time NoSQL MongoDB database running on MongoDB Atlas, which is internally hosted on AWS Mumbai.
+The Hotel Booking Backend powers a dynamic application, providing a robust foundation for hotel booking functionality.
+It seamlessly integrates with a real-time NoSQL MongoDB database running on MongoDB Atlas.

 ## Quick Start